oh2gxn/cosmac-hacks/README.md

 # cosmac-hacks
-Various programs for the Membership Card / RCA 1802
+Various programs for the 1802 Membership Card

 Due to my interests in both embedded / low-level programming and retro electronics, I started hacking with a modern version of the 70's COSMAC ELF.

 ## Hardware
-Currently, I'm running these programs on the Membership Card (Rev. G) by Lee Hart et al. http://www.retrotechnology.com/memship/memship.html
+Currently, I'm running these programs on the 1802 Membership Card (Rev. G) by Lee Hart et al. http://www.retrotechnology.com/memship/memship.html